Michael Lewis: Personal life

 Lewis has been married three times.
 He married his first wife, Diane deCordova Lewis, in 1985.
 His second marriage was to former CNBC correspondent Kate Bohner; they got engaged three weeks after their first date.
 In October 1997, he married former MTV reporter Tabitha Soren.
 Lewis and Soren had three children.

-In 2021, their second child, Dixie, was a passenger in a head-on collision with a semi truck near Truckee, California; the driver, her boyfriend, had inexplicably crossed the median.
-Both Dixie and her boyfriend were pronounced dead at the scene.
+In May 2021, their daughter Dixie, aged 19, was killed in a head-on collision near Truckee, California.

 Lewis and Soren live in the Oakland Hills above Berkeley, California.
 Lewis is an atheist.